-Students are required to maintain high academic standing.
-This includes obtaining a final passing grade in all subjects and maintaining a minimum average of 65% on the final report card.
+Students are required to maintain high academic standing during their academic careers.
 Each student's academic record will be reviewed regularly.
 Final placement in Mathematics and Français (Langue d'Enseignement or Enrichi) will be made by the Administration in consultation with RWA teachers.
-Secondary IV and V students in the enriched math stream wishing to follow the Cultural Math pathway must indicate their preference on their Course Selection Sheet.
+Secondary IV and V students in the regular math stream wishing to follow the Cultural Math pathway must indicate their preference on their Course Selection Sheet.